viridis-software/msmq-inspector-contrib/src/MSMQ.ReportGenerator.PlugIn/ReadMe.md

 Normally it is best to check that this is not null etc but I am keeping the code simple for now.

 The snippet `HostWindow.QueueInspector.MessageQueueContext.FormatName` will get the "Format Name" of the queue (e.g. "DIRECT=OS:devbox\private$\actions").
-I find this the modt reliable way of getting a queue connection.
+I find this the most reliable way of getting a queue connection.

     public class GenerateQueueMessageReportCommand : AppCommandBase
     {